-• The testing pen should be used until you are comfortable with the operation of the ACS-24UHF and know, with certainty, where images will cut.
+The testing pen should be used until you are comfortable with the operation of your KNK and know, with certainty, where images will cut.
 To assemble this testing pen, remove the top cap, slip the spring over the top half of the pen insert and then drop the pen insert into the bottom half of the pen holder.
 Slide the cap over the pen insert, allowing the pen insert to fit through the hole at the top of the cap.
 Screw into place.

-Blades Included With ACS-24UHF Purchase:
+Blades Included With KNK Purchase:

-There are two kinds of blades included: The 45 degree red capped blade is suited for cutting thinner materials such as paper and vinyl.
-The 60 degree blue capped blade is a much longer blade and and is well-suited for cutting thicker materials, such as heavily textured cardstock, chipboard, gum paste, craft foam, poster board, and rhinestone template material.
+There are two kinds of blades included: The 45 degree red capped blade is suited for cutting thinner materials such as paper, smooth cardstock, iron-on transfer, and vinyl.
+The 60 degree blue capped blade is a much longer blade and is well-suited for cutting thicker materials, such as heavily textured cardstock, chipboard, gum paste, craft foam, poster board, and rhinestone template material.